-There were reportedly 820 new pet products introduced at Super Zoo 2017.
-Many of these were from budding pet entrepreneurs eager to enter a booming industry.
+Every Global Pet or Super Zoo show, there are hundreds of new pet products.
+Many of these are from budding pet entrepreneurs eager to enter a booming industry.
 Over my years advising pet start ups, I’ve come up with a list of 5 common mistakes that most entrepreneurs encounter along the way.

 #1 Introduce non-differentiated pet products.